“Long-Acting PrEP clinical trials to come to Central and Eastern European countries” – Testimonials from participants in France

 In collaboration with EACS, this year we are hosting a set of Flash Talks, the ‘Sustain and Thrive’ discussions on the sustainability of community organisations, and special sessions on Long-acting PrEP trials, a Patchwork of Names memorial and on the exhibition of children’s artworks from Ukraine hosted onsite.

-Come to the Community Corner to listen, connect, reflect, and celebrate the strength and creativity of our communities.
+Visit the Community Corner to listen, connect, reflect, and celebrate the power, resilience, and creativity of our communities.

 This year, we’re introducing Flash Talks, a fresh take on the previous formats.
 These are short, visual presentations designed to spark ideas and share lived experiences in a dynamic and inclusive way.